AbsentmindedGCN/BRC-ScoreAttackLocalTraining/README.md

 # Score Attack Plugin

-This is an example project built off [CommonAPI](https://github.com/LazyDuchess/BRC-CommonAPI) and [CommonAPI-Sample](https://github.com/LazyDuchess/BRC-CommonAPI-Sample).
+This plugin is built off [CommonAPI](https://github.com/LazyDuchess/BRC-CommonAPI) and [CommonAPI-Sample](https://github.com/LazyDuchess/BRC-CommonAPI-Sample).
 I take absolutely no credit for the work.
+Special thanks to NotNite, Yuri, and SpecialFX for inspiration, programming, and testing.

 ## Building